top of page

 The Johnson County Historic Poor Farm

-In 1855, Johnson County procured 160 acres of land to establish the Johnson County Historic Poor Farm.
+In 1855, Johnson County procured the land to establish the Johnson County Historic Poor Farm, 160 acres of which are still under County ownership today.
 The County ran and operated the farm under the poor farm model until 1988.
 At one time, the farm housed as many as 70 individuals.
 The farm produced a mix of corn, wheat, hay, oats, potatoes, cabbage, and tobacco, and it also included an orchard, vegetable gardens, and dairy cows.
 Residents’ work included tending to livestock and maintaining gardens.
 Farm products were consumed by residents and sold to customers.

 The practice of care that took place at the JCHPF in the 1800s–where individuals were required to work–is difficult to grapple with.
 There are first-hand accounts of individuals who felt at home on the farm.
 There are also family accounts of relatives who “went off to the Poor Farm” when befallen on hard times because they couldn’t face the shame of being a burden to their families.
 The asylum and cemetery onsite also raise questions and discomfort and force visitors to reflect on how far we have come in our care for individuals with disabilities and also how far we still have to go.